Our Bodies, Our Minds, Our Communities: Physical, Emotional, and Environmental Impacts of Racism

 •This hybrid event will include virtual and in-person options.

 •The fee for this event is $10 per person.
 Please pay via credit card on CSU's Shopet website.

-•If you have any questions please contact Caitlin Hawkins, Director of DEI Training at email@example.com.
+•If you have any questions, please contact The Diversity Institute at firstname.lastname@example.org

 This is the fourth annual Project 400 Conference, titled Our Bodies, Our Minds, Our Communities: Physical, Emotional, and Environmental Impacts of Racism.
 Project 400 began in 2019 as a year-long observation of when the first Africans were brought to the British Colonies in North America in 1619.
 This two-day conference will further examine the contemporary challenges African Americans face, highlighting the obstacles that have been overcome while identifying those that remain.

 Dr. David Williams; Norman Professor of Public Health and Chair of the Department of Social and Behavioral Sciences at the Harvard T.H.
 Chan School of Public Health

 Claire McFarland, JD; Councilwoman, Founder and Managing Partner of Claire McFarland Law, Member of City of Evanston, IL Reparations Committee

 Jazmin Long; Chief Executive Officer, Birthing Beautiful Communities

 Dr. Tawanda Greer Medley; Associate Professor of Counseling Psychology and Associate Director of The Diversity Institute, Cleveland State University